Agecaf/mmhope/README.md

 - A demo level!

 ### 1.0.0
-- This will become Public Domain (Unlicence), and open for collaboration.
+- This will become Public Domain (Unlicense), and open for collaboration.